becoming a notary

 Everything you need to know about the notary profession: training, profession and salary

-The notary, entrusted with a public service mission by the State, is a legal technician.
-The training required to become a notary is long and goes well beyond a Master's degree.
-It makes this professional a true specialist in his or her field of law.
-From qualifications to income, legal knowledge and professional skills, this fact sheet tells you everything you need to know about the notary profession and its training.
+A notary, entrusted by the government with a public service mission, is a legal expert.
+The training to become a notary is extensive, going far beyond a Master's degree, making them a true specialist in their legal field.
+From qualifications to income, legal knowledge, and professional skills, this guide tells you everything you need to know about the notary profession and its training.

 Starting a business